 Federally-funded non-profit serving Missouri families since 1988.
 Our Regional Transition Networks (RTN) and youth focused events support ages 14-26 in preparing for adult life Empowering Families and Enhancing Opportunities Staff and volunteer mentors serve families of children with disabilities ages birth to 26 Enhancing Opportunities through free trainings, resources, individualized support, and collaborative partnerships Empowering families to advocate for themselves so that children with special education needs can reach their full potential in education and life

 Sometimes the best way to solve a problem is to prevent it in the first place.
 Through this training you will learn strategies to prevent problems from arising in the first place through documentation and letter writing.
-It will address inform parents of their other options when Read More »
+Also covered are the resolution processes included in the Individuals Read More »

 XThe owner of this website is committed to accessibility and digital inclusion.
 Steps are being taken to correct issues and to conform with WCAG 2.1 AA Web Accessibility standards.
 Automatic and manual testing is ongoing.